Entity Resolution Software: What to Look For in an Enterprise Solution | MatchLogic

 What Matching Approaches Should Entity ResolutionTools Support?

 Enterprise ER software should support multiple matching paradigms.
 Nosingle approach handles every data quality scenario.
-The most effectiveplatforms allow data engineers to combine these methods within a singleworkflow.
-[INTERNAL LINK: /resources/entity-resolution-solutions, entityresolution build vs. buy analysis]
+The most effective platforms allow data engineers to combine these methods within a single workflow. entity resolution build vs. buy analysis

 What Are the Eight Evaluation Criteria for EntityResolution Software?